-Exelixis requires that patient data is secure during and after a clinical trial.
+Exelixis requires that patient data are secure during and after a clinical trial.
 All of our computerized systems used in relation to clinical trials are assessed to maximize cybersecurity and the protection of data integrity, and we require that all clinical trial patient data be pseudonymized before it gets to Exelixis.
 Each patient is assigned a unique identification number, and we work only with relevant descriptive information about the patient, such as age, sex and health condition as it pertains to the trial.
-It is our policy not to process identifiable patient information, and we do not have access to any clinical records that might identify specific patients.
+It is our policy not to process patient-identifying information, and we do not have access to any clinical records that might identify specific patients.

 - Patients provide informed consent via signature before they can enroll in the study.